Email Marketing Automation: Skyrocket Your ROI

 1. Predictive Personalisation

 Forget basic personalisation.
-We're talking about using AI and machine learning to predict what your subscribers want before they know they want it.
+We’re discussing the use of machine learning and AI for email outreach to predict what your subscribers want before they even realise they want it.

 How?